Blog Customer FeedbackWhat Is Net Promoter Score (NPS) and How To Use it?

 Start with the essential NPS question: "On a scale from 0 to 10, how likely are you to recommend our company/product/service to a friend or colleague?"

-But it's also often beneficial to follow up with an open-ended question asking why they gave that score to gather qualitative insights.
+But it's also often beneficial to follow up with an open-ended question asking why they gave that score to gather qualitative feedback.

 3. Segment Your Audience